 THE QRI FOOTBATH:

-the pros: the cost is $1800 but here is where the real win is: the plates are much more heavy duty.
+The pros: the cost is $1800 but here is where the real win is: the plates are much more heavy duty.
 I don’t know exactly how long they will last but I can tell you I haven’t seen any there remotely worn and an ionclease wouldn’t have made it through the week with the usage.
 Replacement plates: $35.
 Another win: the frequencies.
-Of course those lights and frequencies play a role.
-I saw what the produced.
+Of course, those lights and frequencies play a role.
+I saw what they produced.
 Definitely a difference maker.

 Ease of usage: the design is like a mop bucket with a handle.
 That means easy filling, carrying and dumping out.